Caps for Sale: Sequels

 Slobodkina published a sequel, Pezzo the Peddler and the Circus Elephant, in 1967, twenty-seven years after the publication of Caps for Sale.
 It was reissued in 2002, after Slobodkina's death, as Circus Caps for Sale.
-A direct sequel bringing back the monkeys, More Caps for Sale, was published in 2015, credited jointly to Slobodkina and her long time personal assistant Ann Marie Mulhearn Sayer.
+A direct sequel bringing back the monkeys, More Caps for Sale, was published in 2015, credited jointly to Slobodkina and her long-time personal assistant Ann Marie Mulhearn Sayer.
 This was followed by Caps for Sale and the Mindful Monkeys in 2017.
 The illustrations for the latter two books were created by scanning and editing images from Slobodkina's original artwork.

 Other media

 Caps for Sale was included as one of five stories on the 1986 VHS release Five Stories for the Very Young from Weston Woods Studios, animated using illustrations from the book.
 A remake was released on Weston Woods's 2007 collection Picture Book Classics on DVD, narrated by Rex Robbins.

+"Caps for Sale" was read periodically on Captain Kangaroo.